acidtango/acid_swarm/README.md

 All the following commands must be executed in a Swarm Manager node.

 First, we will create the [overlay network](https://docs.docker.com/network/overlay/) that Traefik will use to distribute the load across the entire Cluster.
-We are naming this network `webgateway`, but feel free to give it the name you want.
+We are naming this network `traefik-net`, but feel free to give it the name you want.
 Just remember to change the name in the compose file too.

 ```
-docker network create -d overlay webgateway
+docker network create -d overlay traefik-net
 ```

 Clone this repository and deploy the stack specifying the domain to use for Traefik rules.